a-alfonsi/LaTeX/README.md

 The obtained slides have been used to give weekly presentations at CERN to the ATLAS Collaboration, which led to the final publication of the paper titled _[A search for the dimuon decay of the Standard
 Model Higgs boson with the ATLAS detector](https://arxiv.org/pdf/2007.07830.pdf)_

+_Written to be run in the CERN LXPLUS cluster, can be easily readapted.
-_Requires TeX Live 2017, Python3.x and Pytex._
+Requires TeX Live 2017, Python3.x and Pytex._

 &nbsp;